PinkDiamond1/docs-24/docs/reference/sdk.md

 StarlarkRunResult
 -----------------

 `StarlarkRunResult` is the object returned by the blocking functions to run Starlark code.
-It is similar to [RunStarlarkResponseLine][runstarlarkresponseline] expect that it is not a union object:
+It is similar to [RunStarlarkResponseLine][runstarlarkresponseline] except that it is not a union object:

-* `instructions`: the [StarlarkInstruction][starlarkinstruction] that were run
+* `instructions`: the [Starlark Instruction][starlarkinstruction] that were run

 * `insterpretationError`: a potential Starlark Interpretation error (see [StarlarkError][starlarkerror]